 c. direct such requests for information through the Chair – who, in turn, shall advise the General Manager, Iota.

 14.1 Iota will indemnify Directors from liabilities incurred by them in that role, if it is not in respect of a liability:

 a. to Iota or a related entity;

 b. for which the Director has been ordered to pay a pecuniary penalty or compensation under certain provisions of the Corporations Act 2001; or

 c. that is owed to someone other than Iota or a related entity and did not arise tout of conduct in good faith..

 14.2 Indemnity for the Director’s liability for legal costs is also excluded in certain circumstances under the Corporations Act 200, including if the costs are incurred in respect of a liability of the type detailed in clause 14.1 above, or in respect of criminal proceedings, if the person is found guilty.

 15. Directors’ insurance

-15.1 Iota will insure Directors against liabilities incurred in the performance of that role, other than for liabilities arising from willful breach of duty or for misuse of their position as Directors or of the company’s information.
-Insurance will be maintained for each member of the Board for at least seven years after they cease to hold office.
+15.1 Iota will insure Directors against liabilities incurred in the performance of that role, other than for liabilities arising from wilful breach of duty or for misuse of their position as Directors or of the company’s information.
+Insurance will be maintained for each member of the Iota Board for at least seven years after they cease to hold office.

 16. Independent professional advice